miladxdev/morse-app/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
+<kbd>Numpad 0</kbd> Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_